Travel Tips [UPDATED: January 2019]

 Be as brutally honest as possible.
 Do you need Netflix right now?
 Do you need that cappuccino you always have on your lunch break?
 What about those beers on Friday night?
 How about new clothes?

-Consult your spending diary that you’ve hopefully been using.
+Consult the spending diary that you’ve hopefully been using.
 How many of those daily entries were things you actually needed?
 Will your life end without them?

 Once you’re finished, look at the “WANTS” column – and write down how much they cost, next to each item.
 Now total them up.
 That’s how much you can instantly start saving every month if you cut all these out.